Mustafa-Kabeer/Travel-Advisor-Agent/README.md

 - Explains *why* each place is good or bad for the user.
 - Shows a **reasoning trace** (which rules fired).
 - Provides **travel tips** for the final recommended destination(s).
+- Includes **comprehensive visa requirements and entry conditions** for all destinations.
 - Includes **statistical visualizations** (2D and 3D charts).
 - Is backed by an **OWL ontology** for graphical knowledge representation.